Why hip fractures require immediate treatment

 She has delivered numerous presentations and published several academic articles.

-Born and raised on the South Side of Chicago, Dr. Sorich enjoys spending her free time reading, cooking, traveling, exploring different restaurants (as an amateur foodie), learning to be “Texan” (including learning how to two-step), and practicing the art of glass blowing.
+Born and raised on the South Side of Chicago, Dr. Sorich enjoys spending her free time reading, cooking, traveling, exploring different restaurants (as an amateur foodie), learning to be “Texan” (including learning how to two-step), spending time with her Great Dane, and practicing the art of glass blowing.